Student Health and Wellness

 - View and print immunization records

-Forms found on MyHealth need to be completed before receiving medical services in the student health clinic.
+Forms found on MyHealth must be completed before receiving medical services at the Student Health Service clinic.

 - Notice of Privacy Practices